aduranb/number_pi/README.md

 ```

 ## Intro
-The number  is by far one of the most famous, important and fascinating numbers in the history of mathematics.
-It is defined as the constant relationship between the perimeter and the diameter of a circle, and it has captured the imagination of countless mathematicians throughout history.
+The number π is by far one of the most famous, important and fascinating numbers in the history of mathematics.
+Defined as the constant relationship between the perimeter and the diameter of a circle, it has captured the imagination of countless mathematicians throughout history.
 Even more so since it was proved its irrationality - that is, its decimal representation is endless and it never settles into a permanent repeating pattern.

 >Watch a scene from Person of Interest where they talk about π [here](https://www.youtube.com/watch?v=fXTRcsxG7IQ).